Piqulsky/FakeChat/README.md

 Feel free to explore the code, contribute, and customize the application to suit your unique requirements.
 With FakeChat, bring your creative visions to life with ease and without restrictions.

+If you enjoy the project, you can support me here - [buy me a tea :D](https://ko-fi.com/piqulsky)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With